Blog

 That means app publishers and entrepreneurs are finding more and more services to fit in on-demand models, and people with time and skills are providing the labor.
 Economist call it the “uberification” of our economy, and it’s not slowing down in the transportation, food delivery, and home services spaces.

 The even bigger growth, however, might be coming in verticals that are relatively new to on-demand, like healthcare.
-Hitting $335 billion in 2025 means there’s a lot more opportunity out there.
+Hitting almost a trillion dollars in just the on-demand transportation sector means there’s a lot more opportunity out there, in many different categories.

 Stay up to date on the latest happenings in digital marketing